UPDATE: Police investigate death of man at Macoucherie River

 He has been identified as Edmund David Bazil, 67, of Mahaut.

-Police PRO, Inspector Pellam Jno Baptiste said that around 4:30 pm on Sunday, December 10, 2017, Bazil was at the Macoucherie River washing a vehicle with a friend when he disappeared.
+Police PRO, Inspector Pellam Jno Baptiste said that at approxiamtely 4:30 pm on Sunday, December 10, 2017, Bazil was at the Macoucherie River washing a vehicle with a friend when he disappeared.

 A search was carried out and eventually, the police were called.

-Note: UPDATE: Police investigate death of man at Macoucherie RiverDominica News Online - Monday, December 11th, 2017 at 11:17 AM